bala151187/python_data/README.md

+# prerequisites
+docker-compose

+# How to run
+docker-compose build
+docker-compose up

 # Data Service

 This service provides the ability to put and get `accounts` to the MongoDB database.
 It requires authentication